Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01a_Book.md

 This column displays the account number, usually a personal account number, that is, a customer or supplier account number.

 - *Cost1*
 This column displays the cost unit number selected, if it has been entered.

-This is only applicable is a cost center accounting for cost 1 has been set up.
+  > [Info] This is only applicable is a cost center accounting for cost 1 has been set up.
 For detailed information, see [COST ACCOUNTING](XX_CostAccounting.md).

 - *Cost2*
 This column displays the cost unit number selected, if it has been entered.

-This is only applicable is a cost center accounting for cost 2 has been set up.
+  > [Info] This is only applicable is a cost center accounting for cost 2 has been set up.
 For more details, see [COST ACCOUNTING](XX_CostAccounting.md).

 - *Text*
 This column displays the booking text, if it has been entered.